penguinpowernz/mole/README.md

                                      192.168.1.100:222 [                   localhost:80 <-- 172.31.1.1:80                  ]
                                      192.168.1.100:222 [                 localhost:8080 <-- 172.31.1.1:8080                ]
                                jumpbox2.example.com:22 [                   localhost:22 <-- 0.0.0.0:2222                   ]

+You can interactively add a new tunnel from the command line (it will use `~/.ssh/id_rsa` if there isn't already a key specified for the address):

+    $ mole --save -a 172.31.1.34:222 -L 3309:localhost:3309

 ## Config File